aasrod/Traffic-Signs-Recognition/README.md

 # Traffic Signs Recognition
 This code is an image detection task and the purpose is to detect traffic signs from the pictures we have.
 Detecting traffic signs is a capability that can be seen in Tesla cars.<br>
+Keras, Matplotlib, Seaborn, Skimage libraries are used. <br>
 Below is the model I have performed after image normalization, converting RGB to Grayscale, and increasing the contrast of the given data.<br>

 <div align=center>